For years, you’ve been told that high-cholesterol foods increase the risk of heart disease.

-This serving also provides 28 grams of protein and is rich in many vitamins and minerals.
-In fact, it contains more than 600% of the RDI for vitamin A and more than 1,000% of the RDI for vitamin B12 (17).
+This serving also provides 27 grams of protein and is rich in many vitamins and minerals.
+In fact, it contains more than 600% of the DV for vitamin A and over 1,000% of the DV for vitamin B12 (

-It also provides 38% of the RDI for iron.
-What's more, this is the heme form of iron that is most easily absorbed (18).
+Furthermore, it provides 28% of the DV for iron.
+Plus, this is the heme form of iron that is most easily absorbed (

 Shellfish are delicious and nourishing foods.

-Interestingly, shellfish is low in fat yet high in cholesterol.
+Interestingly, shellfish are low in fat yet high in cholesterol.

-For example, a 100-gram (3.5 ounce) portion of shrimp contains 195 mg of cholesterol and only 1 gram of fat.
+For example, a 100-gram (3.5-ounce) portion of shrimp contains 211 mg of cholesterol and only 2 grams of fat.

-It’s also a great protein source and very high in niacin, vitamin B12 and iron (23).
+It’s also a great protein source and very high in vitamin B12 and choline (

-In addition, shellfish is one of the best sources of iodine, which is crucial for proper brain and thyroid function.
-Research has shown that many people are at risk of iodine deficiency, particularly women and children (26, 27).
+In addition, shellfish are some of the best sources of iodine, which is crucial for proper brain and thyroid function.
+Research has shown that many people are at risk of iodine deficiency, particularly women and children (

 Cod liver oil delivers amazing health benefits in a concentrated form.

-Although liver is the most popular organ meat, others are also consumed.
+Although liver is the most popular organ meat, others are consumed as well.

 Like shellfish, most organ meat is high in cholesterol and low in fat.

-Organ meat is also rich in several vitamins and minerals, including the B vitamins, selenium and iron.
-In fact, one serving of kidneys provides a whopping 874% of the RDI for vitamin B12 and 181% of the RDI for selenium.
+Organ meat is also rich in several vitamins and minerals, including the B vitamins, selenium, and iron.
+In fact, 100 grams of lamb kidneys provide a whopping 3,288% of the DV for vitamin B12 and 398% of the DV for selenium (

-In addition, heart meat is very high in CoQ10, which may protect against Alzheimer's disease and heart failure.
-CoQ10 may also reduce the muscle pain related to cholesterol-lowering statin drugs (34, 35, 36).
+In addition, heart meat is very high in CoQ10, which may reduce the symptoms of heart failure.
+CoQ10 may also reduce muscle pain related to cholesterol-lowering statin drugs (

 Sardines are a true superfood.

-One serving of sardines provides 25 grams of protein, 68% of the RDI for vitamin D, 38% of the RDI for calcium and 75% of the RDI for selenium (37).
+One serving of sardines provides 25 grams of protein, 24% of the DV for vitamin D, 29% of the DV for calcium, and 96% of the DV for selenium (

-Dietary cholesterol has only minimal effects on blood cholesterol.
-More importantly, it has absolutely no link with the risk of heart disease.
+Dietary cholesterol has only minimal effects on blood cholesterol in most people.
+More importantly, it has no strong links to the risk of heart disease.